NURBS-Diff: A Differentiable Programming Module for NURBS: NURBS-Diff Module

 \subsubsection{Implementation}

-In a deep learning system, each layer is considered as an independent unit performing the computation.
-The layer takes a batch of input during the forward pass and transforms them using the parameters of the layer.
-Further, in order to reduce the computations needed during the backward pass, we store extra information for computing the gradients during the forward computation.
-The NURBS layer takes as input the control points, weights, and knot vectors for a batch of NURBS surfaces.
+In a deep learning system, each module is considered an independent unit that performs the computation.
+During the forward pass, the module takes a batch of input and transforms them using the parameters of the module parameters.
+Further, to reduce the computations needed during the backward pass, we store extra information for computing the gradients during the forward computation.
+The \nd{} module takes as input the control points, weights, and knot vectors for a batch of NURBS surfaces.
 We define a parameter to control the number of points evaluated from the NURBS surface.
 We define a mesh grid of a uniformly spaced set of parametric coordinates $u_{grid}\times v_{grid}$.
 We perform a parallel evaluation of each surface point $S(u,v)$ in the $u_{grid}\times v_{grid}$ for all surfaces in the batch and store all the required information for the backward computation.
-The complete algorithm is explained in \algref{Alg:Forward}.
+The complete algorithm is shown in \algref{Alg:Forward}.

 Our implementation is robust and modular for different applications.
 For example, if an end-user desires to use this for a B-spline evaluation, they need to set the knot vectors to be uniform and weights $\vec{W}$ to be $1.0$.
 In this case, the forward evaluation can be simplified to $\vec{S}(u,v) = \vec{f}(\vec{P})$.
-Further, we can also pre-compute the knot spans and basis functions during the initialization of the NURBS layer.
-During computation, we could make use of tensor comprehension that significantly increases the computational speed.
+Further, we can also pre-compute the knot spans and basis functions during the initialization of the NURBS-Diff module.
+During computation, we could use tensor comprehension that significantly increases the computational speed.
 We can also handle NUBS (Non-Uniform B-splines), where the knot vectors are still non-uniform, but the weights $W$ are set to $1.0$.
 Note in the case of B-splines $\Psi = \{\vec{P}\}$ (the output from the deep learning framework) and in the case of NUBS $\Psi = \{\vec{P}, \vec{U}, \vec{V}\}$.